matt-42/silicon/_docs/middlewares.md

     // Create the table if it does not exists
   }

-  // Run for every procedure call tacking session_data as argument. session_data instantiate(tracking_cookie& cookie, sqlite_connection& con)
+  // Run for every procedure call taking session_data as argument. session_data instantiate(tracking_cookie& cookie, sqlite_connection& con)
   {
     // Fetch the session belonging to cookie.id and using the connection con.